eemeresiev/Data-Science-Portfolio/README.md

 #### The R portfolio is located [here](https://rpubs.com/Eemeresiev/).

 _Note: Data used in the projects (accessed under data directory) can be used to reproduce the code (e.g. some files were read from my AWS s3 filesystem.
-Using the file name, you can locate this file in the data folder, download it and use it in place wit your preferred filesystem._
+Using the file name, you can locate this file in the data folder, download it and use it in place with your preferred filesystem._

 ## Instructions for Running Python Notebooks Locally
 1. Install dependencies using requirements.txt.